k-med/UtterOn/content/languages/czech/groups/the-troubleshooter.md

 group_id: troubleshooter
 group_title: The Troubleshooter
 description: |
-  Reporting problems.
+  Report problems and issues: broken items, temperature, and mistakes.
   It is broken.
 It is cold.
 It is hot.
 It is closed.
 It is open.
-I didn’t order this.
+I didn't order this.
 There is no hot water.
-The key doesn’t work.
+The key doesn't work.
 There is a problem here.
 level: A1
 sentences:
   - id: cz_ts001